llm-bible/llm-bible.github.io/_publications/nguyen2018improved.markdown

 bibkey: nguyen2018improved
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1804.00775"}
-tags: ['Model Architecture', 'Merging', 'Transformer', 'Applications', 'Attention Mechanism']
+tags: ['Transformer', 'Applications', 'Model Architecture', 'Merging', 'Attention Mechanism']
 ---
 A key solution to visual question answering (VQA) exists in how to fuse visual and language features extracted from an input image and question.
 We